richard880523/Linebot_Toc/README.md

 # YOUTUBE Chatbot
-A yotube chatbot based in a finite state machine.
+A yotube chatbot based on a finite state machine.

 ## Setup